- Sara K Arnold

 Yasmin Rodríguez Rus (left) and Hannah Evans wear clothes from Feel Mallorca

 Joana and Cinzia of Feel Mallorca embody this spirit of resistance.
 They are a link between Mallorcan textile craftsmanship and the island’s youth.
-Collaborating with the workshops of Teixits Vicens, Teixits Riera, and Bujosa, they perpetuate the art of Ikat weaving, a technique originating from Asia that traveled the Silk Road before settling on the island.
+Collaborating with the workshops of Teixits Vicens, Teixits Riera, and Bujosa, they perpetuate the practice commonly known today as ikat—a resist-dye weaving technique found across Southeast Asia and Central Asia.
+The word itself is Indonesian, but the method circulated widely along the Silk Road, where Mallorcan artisans developed their own distinctive variant.
 For these creators, identity is found in continuity, in roots, in history, but above all, in the present.
-As they emphasise, "feeling Mallorca" means reconnecting with this culture shaped by multiple influences and understanding the island in its contemporary identity.
-Their hope?
-That young Mallorcans reclaim these ancestral patterns and proudly wear this heritage in their own way.
+As they emphasise, "feeling Mallorca" means feeling the land, not just as a landscape but as a community, territory, people.

 Joana Borras and Cinzia Bertocci, founders of Feel Mallorca